Statute of Limitations for Workers’ Comp in California

 - If the workers’ comp insurance carrier provides medical care or treatment to an injured worker, the statute of limitations for for workers’ comp in California is extended to 5 years from the date of injury.

 Whether you need assistance with obtaining compensation after an accident or securing workers’ comp benefits, having an experienced attorney to protect your interests is invaluable.
 We offer a free initial consultation and accept personal injury and workers’ compensation cases on a contingency fee basis, meaning we do not charge a fee unless we obtain a recovery for you.
 Our staff is fluent in Spanish, and we welcome Spanish speaking clients.

-Contact the Moga Law Firm today for a consultation with a knowledgeable personal injury attorney in Ontario.
-We serve clients throughout the Inland Empire, including Upland, Rancho Cucamonga, Ontario, and the surrounding communities.
+Contact the Moga Law Firm today for a consultation with a knowledgeable Workers’ Compensation attorney in Upland.
+We serve clients throughout the Inland Empire including Rancho Cucamonga, Ontario, and the surrounding communities.